8 Reasons Why Your Cat May Sneeze

 - Fever may or may not be present -depending on the cause

-If you notice these symptoms in your cat, then you need to take it to the vet.
-The first step is identifying the cause of the rhinitis, sinusitis, or rhinosinusitis, which dictates the correct treatment.
+If you notice these symptoms in your cat, you must take it to the vet.
+The first step is identifying the cause of rhinitis, sinusitis, or rhinosinusitis, which dictates the correct treatment.
 If the cause is bacterial, then the treatment will be antibiotics.
 If the cause is fungal, then the cat will need antifungal medicine.
-If the cause is viral, then the cat will need stimulants for its immune system and antibiotics to prevent complications.
+If the cause is viral, the cat will need stimulants for its immune system and antibiotics to prevent complications.

 Fluid therapy is essential in treating rhinosinusitis because the cat often becomes dehydrated.
-Since it doesn’t have an appetite, it also needs its nutrients administered intravenously to be able to fight the disease.
-Additionally, you should give the cat its favorite food or even try out special wet food for convalescent cats which is packed with the nutrients it needs and is extra flavorful to make it appealing to the cats.
+Since it doesn’t have an appetite, it also needs its nutrients administered intravenously to fight the disease.
+Additionally, you should give the cat its favorite food or even try out special wet food for convalescent cats, which is packed with the nutrients it needs and is extra flavorful to make it appealing to the cats.

-If the symptoms subside, then the allergen is a type of food, which must then be identified by introducing each type of food (chicken, fish, beef, etc) individually.
-If the symptoms come back after introducing a certain type of food, then that is the allergen, and it will have to be excluded from the cat’s diet entirely.
+If the symptoms subside, the allergen is a type of food that must be identified by individually introducing each type of food (chicken, fish, beef, etc.).
+If the symptoms come back after introducing a specific type of food, the allergen will have to be excluded from the cat’s diet entirely.

 However, food allergies are not the only cause.
-If the symptoms only come up in spring or a particular season, then the cause might be pollen or something that only occurs seasonally.
+For example, if the symptoms only come up in spring or a particular season, the cause might be pollen or something that only occurs seasonally.

 This is a herpesvirus infection that typically occurs in unvaccinated cats of all ages.
-Kittens are particularly susceptible to it and they sometimes get it before they are old enough to be vaccinated if exposed to the virus.
-The infection is also passed from the mother to the kittens.
-The regular yearly vaccine protects cats against FVR, so make sure you don’t miss it to keep your cat safe.
+Kittens are particularly susceptible to it and sometimes get it before they are old enough to be vaccinated if exposed to the virus.
+The feline herpes virus infection is also passed from the mother to the kittens.
+The regular yearly vaccine protects cats against FVR, so ensure you don’t miss it to keep your cat safe.

 The symptoms of FVR include: